Heroin addiction is on the rise in the United States following an increase in prescription painkiller usage across the country.

 There are several different treatment options for heroin addicts.

-The gold standard of treatments are detox/rehab facility where experienced medical professionals and addiction experts can monitor and support the recovery process.
+The gold standard of treatments is a detox/rehab facility where experienced medical professionals and addiction experts can monitor and support the recovery process.

 There are three main stages of heroin addiction: